 Related Read: 12 Best Hikes in Arizona, From Desert to Tundra

-Why you should rent from them: Pet-friendly modern camper, complete with delivery or an airport pick up.
+Why you should rent: Pet-friendly modern camper, complete with delivery or an airport pick up.

 The Beethoven Camper Van is sleek and unassuming from the outside, but tricked out with tons of amenities on the inside — and even on top, thanks to a rooftop deck.